MansLovers/MansLovers/readme.md

 ![Coding Gif](/assets/programmer.gif)

 🎭 I am Nyoman/Adit/Mans - a skilled diver and a bit naughty too.
 I use GitHub to collect databases, mainly for 18+.
-GitHub is just a place to store them, and I'll create a database for games, hopefully.
+GitHub is just a place to store them, and I'll create a database for games, hopefully. and I'm a big fan of Dika Ardant

 ## Technologies I Use